lukefitzwolfgang/icatproject/ops/icat42/readme.txt

 For more detailed instructions please visit: http://code.google.com/p/icatproject/wiki/InstallIcat42

-Note that there is discussion of Oracle and sqlplus in this copy of the note.
-This will be removed when its use has been eliminted.

 In order to make it simple to install ICAT42, the following configuration is assumed:

-Operating system:

 operation system: linux
 username: glassfish3